And

 our process,” “we trust the locker room,”

-the lived, hard-earned trust that comes from
+hard-earned trust that comes from knowing

-charge won’t treat Black players like
+the person in charge won’t treat Black

-disposable parts in a
+players like disposable parts in a

 billion-dollar machine.
 Because in the NFL,

-Black men are the labor,
+Black men are the labor, the collision, the

-the collision, the spectacle, the receipts -
+spectacle, the receipts - while ownership

-board meeting that
+country club board meeting that wandered

-owns the place.
+place.

-isn’t a new American arrangement.
-It’s an
+This isn’t a new American

-old one with better
+arrangement.
+It’s an old one with better

 lighting.
 For most of this country’s